arkeyme/terraform-associate/README.md

 aws-vault exec mainUser -- terraform workspace select default
 ```

 Notice that terraform apply will create changes in different WS isolatevly.
-It possible by creating new state file in our S3 storage for workspace stage:
+It possible by creating new state file in our S3 storage for workspace `stage`:

 ```
 terra-back-1339/env:/stage/cert-lesson-2/cert-lesson-2/